matteotorna/Delivery-Online/README.md

 </div>

-- **Interactive Menu:** Effortlessly navigate through the menu and choose your favorite dishes.
+- **Menu:** Effortlessly navigate through the menu and choose your favorite dishes.
 - **Easy Ordering:** Complete orders seamlessly with just a few commands, no hassles.

 <div align="center">